NVIDIA/MinkowskiEngine/docs/convolution_on_sparse.rst

 is proven to be the most crucial operation in AI, and computer vision research.
 In this work, we adopt the sparse convolution `[2]
 <https://arxiv.org/abs/1711.10275>`_ and propose the generalized convolution on a sparse
 tensor.
+The generalized convolution incorporates all discrete convolutions as special cases.
-We use the generalized convolution not only to the 3D spatial axes, but also to the temporal axis, which is proven to be more effective than recurrent neural networks (RNN) in some applications.
+We use the generalized convolution not only on the 3D spatial axes, but on any arbitrary dimensions, or also on the temporal axis, which is proven to be more effective than recurrent neural networks (RNN) in some applications.

 Specifically, we the generalize convolution for generic input and